 For example, consider a market with two firms, a leader and a follower.
 The leader specializes in two products, product 1 and product 2.
 The follower is a new start-up which focuses on only one product.
-It is publicly known that the follower will focus on product 1 with probability 0.55 (call him a follower of type θ_1 in this case), and product 2 with probability 0.45 (call him a follower of type θ_2).
-But the realization is only known to the follower.
+It is publicly known that the follower will focus on product 1 with probability 0.55 (call him a follower of type θ_1 in this case), and product 2 with probability 0.45 (call him a follower.
 The leader has a research team, and must decide which product to devote this (indivisible) team to, or to send them on vacation.
 On the other hand, the follower has two options: either entering the market and developing the product he focuses on, or leaving the market.